Chapter 40. Home Inspector Licensing Regulations

 a.
 Wall covering, flashing, and trim.

 b.
-Readily accessible doors and windows, but not the operation of associated security locks, devices, or systems.
+Doors and windows.
+This does not include the operation of associated security locks, devices, or systems.

 c.
-Decks, balconies, stoops, steps, porches, attached garages, carports, and any associated railings that are adjacent to the residential building or NRS and on the same property but not associated screening, shutters, awnings, storm windows, detached garages, or storm doors.
+Decks, balconies, stoops, steps, porches, attached garages, carports, and any associated railings that are adjacent to the residential building or NRS and on the same property.
+This does not include associated screening, shutters, awnings, storm windows, detached garages, or storm doors.

 d.
 Eaves, soffits, and fascias where readily accessible from ground level.

 e.
-Walkways, grade steps, patios, and driveways, but not fences or privacy walls.
+Walkways, grade steps, patios, and driveways.
+This does not include fences or privacy walls.

 f.
-Vegetation, trees, grading, drainage, and any retaining walls adjacent to the residential building or NRS.
+Vegetation, trees, grading, drainage, and retaining walls adjacent to the residential building or NRS.

 g.
 Visible exterior portions of chimneys.

 a.
-Interior walls, ceilings, and floors of residential building or NRS and any adjacent garage.
+Interior walls, ceilings, and floors of the residential building or NRS and any adjacent garage.

 b.
 Steps, stairways, railings, and balconies and associated railings.